ankitects/faqs/src/the-2021-scheduler.md

 it in the future too.
 This will allow advanced users to make adjustments to the standard scheduling behaviour, that apply on all platforms.

-The various scheduling states are described [here](https://github.com/ankitects/anki/blob/9edac805adfe285cc92ed04dfeeffc1d1813c4d0/rslib/backend.proto#L1454).
+The various scheduling states are described in SchedulingStates [here](https://github.com/ankitects/anki/blob/main/proto/anki/scheduler.proto).

 ## Enabling